 But why now...

-Conclusion: Much like the Value versus Growth picture we see supportive valuation for international stocks and the prospect of a strong cyclical earnings rebound versus U.S. stocks, but we see longer term structural fundamental issues that may preclude longer term outperformance.
-Once this crisis fully abates, we do see the potential for a weaker U.S. dollar.
-If this were to occur, it would benefit international performance as the local currency returns get repriced into cheaper dollars.
+Conclusion: Much like the Value versus Growth picture we see supportive valuation for international stocks and the prospect of a cyclical earnings rebound versus U.S. stocks, but we see longer term structural fundamental issues that may preclude longer term outperformance.
+Once this pandemic fully abates, we do see the potential for a weaker U.S. dollar.
+If this were to occur, it may benefit international performance as the local currency returns get repriced into cheaper dollars.